Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 - Server count (3,200) is lower than NordVPN or PIA

-- Monthly pricing is steep relative to the annual/biennial plans
+- Monthly pricing is steep compared to annual/biennial rates

 3. CyberGhost — Best VPN for Netflix-Specific Unblocking

-CyberGhost takes a different approach than most VPNs: instead of making you hunt for a working server yourself, it has dedicated "streaming servers" labeled explicitly for each platform.
+CyberGhost takes a totally different approach than most VPNs: it labels servers explicitly for each streaming platform instead of making you hunt for one that works.
 Want Netflix US?
-There's a server for that.
+There's a dedicated server.
 BBC iPlayer?
-Dedicated server.
-It's almost embarrassingly straightforward — which is exactly why it's great for less technical users.
+There's one for that too.
+It's almost comically straightforward — which is exactly why it's perfect for less technical users.

-Here's the deal: the server network is enormous at 11,690+ servers across 100 countries, which means less congestion even during peak streaming hours.
-Speeds are solid, though not quite NordVPN-tier.
-Where CyberGhost really earns its place is if your primary use case is Netflix — it's the most deliberately optimized tool on this list for that specific job.
+The server network is massive at 11,690+ servers across 100 countries, so you rarely hit congestion even during prime time.
+Speeds are solid, though not quite NordVPN-caliber.
+But if your main thing is Netflix, this is the most deliberately optimized tool on this entire list.

 Key Features: